veeto

 Key Takeaways

-• Requires California schools to include African American contributions during key historical periods in history classes.
+• Requires California schools to include African American contributions during key historical periods in history textbooks.

-• Mandates curriculum updates by 2026 to cover discrimination, land ownership barriers, and economic challenges.
+• Mandates curriculum updates to cover African American experiences with discrimination and land ownership barriers.

 Get Involved